starseeker/obol/docs/API_DIFFERENCES.md

   It compiles and links identically on all platforms.
 * **Required action:** Applications must implement `SoDB::ContextManager` for any platform where they want offscreen rendering.
-On Windows this typically means a WGL-based manager; on Linux a GLX- or EGL-based manager; on macOS a CGL-based manager.
-OSMesa-based managers work on any platform.
+On Windows this typically means a WGL-based manager; on Linux a GLX- or EGL-based manager; etc.  OSMesa-based managers work on any platform.
 * **Configurable DPI:** The default 72 DPI is appropriate for most headless use cases.
 Applications that relied on Coin's automatic screen DPI detection can set the desired value explicitly: